-As a savvy reader of Men’s Fitness you recognize the importance of adding a component of power to your training programs.
+As a savvy reader of Men’s Fitness, you recognize the importance of adding a component of power to your training programs.
 Simply defined, power is the ability to express force over time (or, more simply stated, the ability to complete a weighted movement rapidly).
-Unfortunately, power is the strength quality that we lose most quickly when we don’t train it (some estimate that we begin to lose power in as little as three days) and has the steepest decline as we age.
+Unfortunately, power is the strength quality that we lose the fastest when we don’t train it (some estimate that we begin to lose power in as little as three days), and has the steepest decline as we age.

 With a very low learning curve and the ability for a full expression of movement, the medicine ball is the perfect tool to utilize when adding power to your program.
-Whether you’ve never used them before or your stuck in the rut of simple med ball slams and chest tosses, here are 3 "med ball" moves to add maximum power to your program.
+Whether you’ve never used them before or you're stuck in the rut of simple med ball slams and chest tosses, here are three med ball moves to add maximum power to your program.
 All of these movements can be completed with a partner as in the videos or against a pad or wall.

 Note: These movements are designed to be completed with explosive speed.
-We recommend using a relatively light (4 or 6lb) Dynamax Medicine Ball for optimal effect.
+We recommend using a relatively light (4-6lb) Dynamax Medicine Ball for optimal effect.

-Movement 3: Washing Machines Stand with your back to your partner (the catcher) or an appropriate wall.
-Maintain a strong base and initiate the movement towards the catcher by rotating your hips.
-Receive the ball and explosively rotate to the opposite side and release the ball towards the catcher’s chest.
-The catcher immediately puts the ball back into the thrower’s hands and the thrower rotates to the opposite direction.
+Movement 3: Washing machines Stand with your back to your partner (the catcher) or an appropriate wall.
+Maintain a strong base and initiate the movement toward the catcher by rotating your hips.
+Receive the ball and explosively rotate to the opposite side and release the ball toward the catcher’s chest.
+The catcher immediately puts the ball back into the thrower’s hands, and the thrower rotates to the opposite direction.

 These med ball moves can be put in the beginning of your workouts to maximize power development.